I tried the Todoist app several years ago and immediately disliked it so much that I deleted it within days.

 Pop tasks into specific lists (or “Projects”) designated for long-term or short-term goals, or do like I do and use the “Projects” feature as a way to categorize life arenas.
 I use the following categories:

+This is my favorite feature!
 You can quickly add tasks within the app via the Quick Add feature which allows you to hit the + and just start typing.
-Type a hashtag to delineate the project/category right from the same screen and don’t forget to type a date; Todoist will know you’re scheduling that task and pop it onto your desired day.
+Type a hashtag to delineate the project/category right from the same screen.
+Don’t forget to type a date; Todoist will know you’re scheduling that task and pop it onto your desired day.
 Don’t want that date after all?
 Just click it away and the task will auto-assign itself to today so you remember to remind so-and-so of that event coming up on the 20th before the 20th.

 Not only is Todoist intuitive enough to know when you’re scheduling a task for a specific date just because you’re typing a date, you can also get fancy with your scheduling.
 Type “every Thursday” or “every other month” or “every two weeks on Monday starting in October” to set up a recurring task so you never forget to change the air filter again (ahem).

-This in my opinion is what makes Todoist better for my brain than a bullet journal, because I don’t have to keep track of recurring tasks in a different collection.
+This in my opinion is what makes Todoist better for my brain than a paper planner, because I don’t have to keep track of recurring tasks in a different collection.
 I enjoy more of a calendar view (by day) and Todoist gives that to me!